AmitSaraswat119/book-recommendation/README.md

 ## Project Title: Book Recommender

 ### Description:
 The Book Recommender is a web application built using Flask, HTML, and CSS.
 It allows users to enter the name of a book and receive recommendations for similar books along with their authors and cover images.
-The application utilizes a simple Flask server to handle user requests, fetch recommendations from a dummy recommendation function, and render the recommendations on the frontend.
+The application utilizes a simple Flask server to handle user requests, fetch recommendations from a recommendation function, and render the recommendations on the frontend.

 Features: